Housing and Humanity: A Guide for Tenants and Fair Housing Providers in the Era of COVID-19

 - Are they asking you if you have Increased costs related to children and childcare?
 If so, they cannot discriminate against families with children.

-- If they are asking you if you have medical costs, this may be an inquiry into the nature of severity of a disability.
+- If they are asking you if you have medical costs, this may be an inquiry into the nature or the severity of a disability.
 If you have questions or concerns, contact the legal resources in this document.

 - If they are denying your request to forgo eviction, rent and or a deferral agreement because of lease violations, past due rent, litigation and or other dispute, and you need help, contact legal resources in this document.